Bamboo Screen

 Phyllostachys heteroclada 'Solidstem' - Excellent screening and good for hedging with aggressive spreading - edible - suitable to grow in wetter climates - Maximum height: 24' - Maximum diameter: 3/4"

-Phyllostachys nigra 'Hale' - Excellent for a high branching bamboo screen but too tall for a hedge - moderate spreading - hardier than some species - turns black sooner than other species - Maximum height: 20' - Maximum diameter: 1 1/2"
+Phyllostachys nigra 'Hale' - Excellent for a high branching bamboo screen - moderate spreading - hardier than some species - turns black sooner than other species - Maximum height: 20' - Maximum diameter: 1 1/2"

 Phyllostachys aureosulcata f. spectabilis - Cold hardy ornamental bamboo that can achieve a height of up to 30' with a culm diameter of 1-2".